yamirghofran/BookDB/README.md

 ### Collaborative Filtering
 The best-performing model for collaborative filtering surprisingly turned out to be the Generalize Matrix Factorization model which was used in the pipeline to generate user and item embeddings in `embeddings/gmf_user_embeddings.parquet` and `embeddings/gmf_item_embeddings.parquet` respectively.
 These embeddings are later saved to Qdrant collections to be used for similarity search (using the dot product as the similarity metric).

+### Cross-Encoder
+For the reranking stage, even though we didn't get the chance to integrate it into the pipeline, we finetuned a cross-encoder model available in the  `reranker` directory.

 ## Training and tuning
 The entire pipeline from downloading the dataset to training the models and saving the embeddings is orchestrated by the `main.py` script.
 You just have to set up your python environment, install the dependencies, and run the script.